Jinming-Su/caffe-source-code-analysis/README.md

 3. **_Note_**
     1. This project is not intended as an introduction to the project, while for a deeper understanding of the mechanism of caffe.
 Therefore, a large amount of relevant knowledge may be needed.

-4. Knowledge routes
+4. Contents
     1. pre-knowledge
-        1. dependent softwares
-5. Contents
         1. Dependent softwares
         2. Installation of Caffe
         3. Single step debugging Caffe by clion
+        4. Makefile